LGBTQ history in Uganda: Pre-colonial history of LGBTQ in Uganda

 Neville Hoard emphasizes that written records only indicated that the series of actions were considered abhorrent to missionaries and colonial administrators to the point that they were unmentionable.
 A British Roman Catholic Priest recounted the testimony of a Baganda man named Kiwanuka that at the time “The King practiced the works of Sodom”.
 Common popular belief is that Pagans and Muslims were prepared to do those things with the king.
 But Catholics absolutely refused.
 Hence the murder of the Catholic young men, Historian John Blevins notes that there is no historical evidence that suggests that Kabaka aligned himself with Islam.
 In his perspective, Islam was seen in a similar light as Christianity which was that of a threat “Mwanga’s father, Kabaka Mutesa, ordered the execution of over seventy Muslim converts and thousands of his people just a decade before Mwanga executed the Christian converts.”
 So with this perspective the Kabaka would not have learned his unnatural vice from Muslims because the Baganda court was not closely allied with Islam.
 Further Catholic theologian J.F.
 Faupel emphasizes Kabaka’s sexuality referring to the Kabaka’s “abominable vices', 'unnatural passion', 'works of Sodom', 'shameful proposals', 'unnatural lust’ and ‘evil purpose’, that allegedly haunted the corridors of power, but also more specifically to ‘the vice of sodomy’ and ‘the practice of homosexuality’, to which ‘Mwanga was an addict long before he succeeded to the throne.”
 Thus, it was not something that he had learned from Islam, which provides evidence of pre-existing same-sex relationships present in Uganda.

 Ugandan scholar Sawmill-Lwanga-Lunyiigo stated that these were accusations thrown against the Kabaka because he surrounded himself with many unmarried young men.
 In his view “Mwanga had no shortage of buxom girls from Buganda and Busagala (Nkore)... so homosexuality was used to make him appear despicable to the Baganda.”
 Missionaries sought to tarnish the king's name and reputation by using homosexuality as a tool, particularly because of his refusal to undergo baptism.

-There exists considerable debate and contention on this issue, but before colonization same-sex expression was not criminalized and it was with the arrival of Muslim traders and European missionaries that pre-colonial sexual practices came under attack.
-The colonial administration actively endorsed the social purity campaigns advocated by missionaries.
-These campaigns vehemently opposed same-sex desires and any forms of sexuality not aimed at procreation.
-They also lent support to initiatives aimed at reshaping and enforcing sexual norms in line with the patriarchal and heterosexist worldview propagated by the missionaries.
-The ultimate goal was to boost fertility rates, thereby ensuring a consistent supply of labor for the colonial economy.
-It illustrates the complex interplay between colonial influences, religious tensions, and societal attitudes toward LGBTQ individuals, highlighting the need for nuanced understanding and continued scholarly inquiry.